If you take a peek below you’ll see that I’ve provided you a Pigeon Peak Pose Themed Yoga Lesson Plan for you in three formats:

 Each yoga lesson plan you create within the Yoga Genie Lesson Planner comes with a long version of the lesson plan.
 The long version has everything you need to practice the lesson plan before getting to class.
 You can take it to class with you (but you may prefer to take the short version).
 The long version is a great handout to give to your students, especially your one-to-one students.
 It immediately shows your professionalism, and increases your expertise in the eyes of your students.

 Each yoga lesson plan you create within the Yoga Genie Lesson Planner comes with a video stream version of the lesson plan.
 You’ll be able to provide the streams to students as a URL, so they can practice from home.

-I wasn’t going to add this as a post on my site, but it got an overwhelmingly positive response when I posted it on my Yoga Lesson Plans Facebook Page.
-Maybe you can print this page and use it as a yoga philosophy reading within your yoga class?
+I wasn’t going to add the article below, but it got an overwhelmingly positive response when I posted it on my Yoga Lesson Plans Facebook Page.

 WANTED: EVIL MAN FROM STOCK ON TRENT WHO BOOTED A PIGEON SO HARD THAT ITS BODY WAS LAUNCHED OVER 2 CARS, AND AFTER A FEW EXCRUCIATING MINUTES OF SUFFERING, IT DIED.